 For years I've used the G3 Bone Saw.
-It often feels a smidge too short when cutting and exposing the chimney side of my column.
-The Scientist 35 adds that last little distance I need to cut the side.
+It often feels a smidgen too short when cutting and exposing the chimney side of the column.
+The Scientist 35 adds that last little distance to cut the side.
 Too bad length adds weight.
 The Scientist 35 is 7.7 ounces (219g) compared to the 5.9 ounce (169g) Bone Saw.
-That seems like not much, but it is noticeable--I won't be taking the Scientist 35 on Mega Tours.
+That seems like not much, but it is noticeable–I won't be taking the Scientist 35 on Mega Tours.
 I'll use it on shorter days, when I'll be digging pits: when guiding less than super-athlete clients and on avalanche courses.

 The Scientist 35 has found a happy home in my quiver of avalanche safety gear.
 Keep up the great work Brooks Range!

 We played with the Scientist during a Level 1 Avalanche Course at Turnagain Pass last weekend.
-Here Jerry and Carina cut a thick section (a one-inch slice of snow) to shine light through a buried surface hoar layer.
+Here Jerry and Carina cut a thick section (a one-inch slice of snow) to show a buried surface hoar layer.
 The saws fine kerf and sharp teeth kept the fragile surface hoar layer standing and intact.